 He is recommended in the current editions of the legal directories as a leading junior in Commercial Litigation, Company Law, Administrative & Public Law and Pensions.
 He was also one of Legal Week's 2017 'Stars at the Bar' (top 12 commercial litigation barristers under 10 years' call).
 Recent comments include:

-A former solicitor and a Fellow of All Souls College, Oxford, Fraser is Junior Counsel to the Crown (B Panel), and in 2016 was appointed a Specialist Adviser to the House of Commons Treasury Select Committee.
+A former solicitor and a Fellow of All Souls College, Oxford, Fraser is Junior Counsel to the Crown (A Panel), and in 2016 was appointed a Specialist Adviser to the House of Commons Treasury Select Committee.

 Experience